Between all the educators, staff and administrators, Heritage Home School has over 80 years of collective education experience.

 Q: How do I measure my child’s progress?

-In the Online program parents can view their student’s grades online at any time.
-Printed progress reports area made available
+In the online academy parents can view their student’s grades and progress online at any time.
+In our workbooks program printed progress reports are provided as each quarter is completed and turn into us.

 Q: Are teachers available if my child needs help?